Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Discussion

+We should add that the frameworks in \cite{rodomanov2020rates,rodomanov2020ratesnew} require the initial Hessian approximation to be $B_0=LI$, where $I$ is the identity matrix and $L$ is the Lipschitz constant of the gradient.
+Indeed, satisfying this condition is computationally more affordable than our proposed scheme, as it does not require access to the Hessian or its inverse at the initial iterate $x_0$.
+However, it still requires a \textit{switching scheme}.
+To be more precise, it requires to monitor the error of iterates and setting the Hessian approximation as $LI$, once the error $\|x-x_*\|$ is sufficiently small.
 An ideal theoretical guarantee would be compatible with line-search schemes.
-To be more precise, in both mentioned analyses we need to monitor the error $\|x-x_*\|$ and reset the Hessian approximation once the error is small.
+To be more precise, in both mentioned analyses, we need to monitor the error $\|x-x_*\|$ and reset the Hessian approximation once the error is small.
 A more comprehensive analysis should be applicable to the case that we follow a line-search approach from the very beginning, and it would automatically guarantee that once the iterates reach a local neighborhood of the optimal solution, the Hessian approximation for DFP or BFGS satisfies the required conditions for superlinear convergence without requiring to reset the Hessian approximation matrix.
-That said, the results in this work and \citep{rodomanov2020rates,rodomanov2020ratesnew} are first attempts to study the non-asymptotic behavior of quasi-Newton methods and there is indeed room for improving these results.
+That said, the results in this work and \cite{rodomanov2020rates,rodomanov2020ratesnew} are first attempts to study the non-asymptotic behavior of quasi-Newton methods and there is indeed room for improving these results.